kensanata/mastodon-archive/README.md

 $ mastodon-archive text kensanata@dice.camp house 'rule\b'
 ```

-You can also search your favourites:
+You can also search your favourites or your mentions:

 ```
 $ mastodon-archive text --collection favourites kensanata@dice.camp '(?i)blackbird'